Measures local tissue saturation (TSI), as well as oxy-, deoxy-

 Before the Portalite was developed, researchers took the OxyMon up to great heights to measure the effect of hypoxia (Rupp 2013) or zero gravity (Brümmer 2011) on the brain; with the introduction of our portable NIRS devices, this can now be done a lot easier, with the same data quality.

 how it works

-Optical oximetry, and near infrared spectroscopy (NIRS) in particular, is a tool for assessing of the oxygenation status and hemodynamics of various organs, e.g. muscle and brain non-invasively.
+Optical oximetry and near-infrared spectroscopy (NIRS) in particular is a tool for assessing the oxygenation status and hemodynamics of various organs, e.g. muscle and brain non-invasively.
 It relies mainly on two characteristics of human tissue.
 Firstly, the relative transparency of tissue for light in the NIR range, and secondly on the oxygenation dependent light absorbance of hemoglobin.
 Read more >

-All of our devices are bundled with Oxysoft.
-Oxysoft is our dedicated software application used to collect, store, view, and analyse all necessary data from the OxyMon.
-This user-friendly software is developed by Artinis and highly customisable to individual requirements.
-Oxysoft provides in real-time the calculation of oxy-, deoxy-, total hemoglobine and TSI.
+All of our devices are bundled with OxySoft.
+OxySoft is our dedicated software application used to collect, store, view, and analyze all necessary data from the OxyMon.
+This user-friendly software is developed by Artinis and highly customizable to individual requirements.
+OxySoft provides in real-time the calculation of oxy-, deoxy-, total hemoglobin and TSI.

 PortaLite research package

 Designed, produced and manufactured in The Netherlands, EU.

 1x Bluetooth dongle